VincentRan/burnwithcare.github.io/README.md

 ### Background Information

-<a href="https://en.wikipedia.org/wiki/Incense">Incense</a> and joss paper are commonly used in Chinese religious and ritual practice.
+<a href="https://en.wikipedia.org/wiki/Incense">Incense</a> and <a href="https://en.wikipedia.org/wiki/Joss_paper">joss paper</a> are commonly used in Chinese religious and ritual practice.
+However, due to the massive burning of these products, damage could be caused towards environment and health.
+This project is meant for educating the majority users of incense and joss paper based on how to use these products effectively, eco-friendly and healthily.
+One thing need to be addressed is that this project never intend to challenge the culture and tradition of related territories and ethnic groups.

 ```markdown
 Syntax highlighted code block